The end of the “be kind, rewind” era

 War – Jarhead

 Taking on the more psychological side of war, Jarhead stars Jake Gyllenhaal and Jamie Foxx during Operations Desert Shield and Desert Storm during the Gulf War.
 Whoever thinks war is strictly physical clearly hasn’t seen this intense mental war drama.
 Warning: Don’t go in expecting a ton of action and combat, this film is more about the psychological scars of war.

 Thriller/dark comedy – Ice Harvest

 What could be funnier than a shady lawyer and strip club owner pairing up to rob the local Wichita, KS mob out of some dirty cash?
 John Cusack, Billy Bob Thorton and an amazingly hilarious performance by Oliver Platt make this crime thriller a dark, comedic disaster.
 It didn’t gain much box office clout during its limited theater run, but if you’re a fan of dark comedies like In Bruges or Grosse Pointe Blank, you’ll enjoy Ice Harvest.

 Family dramedy – Yours, Mine & Ours

 Yours, Mine & Ours was like a modern take on the Brady Bunch on steroids.
-With 18 kids in tow, this remake of the 1968 film of the same name (so maybe the Brady Bunch copied off them, not the other way around) tells the story of two single parents with a butt load of kids that fall for each other and have to deal with the consequences of 18 kids in one house.
+With 18 kids in tow, this remake of the 1968 film of the same name (so maybe the Brady Bunch copied off them, not the other way around) tells the story of two single parents with a boat load of kids that fall for each other and have to deal with the consequences of 18 kids in one house.
 As you can imagine hilarity and drama ensues.

 Drama/romance – Pride & Prejudice